Skip to main content

 • Platform choice.
 Discord only.
 No WhatsApp, Telegram, Slack, or SMS.
 If Discord isn’t where you spend your day, this isn’t the right tool.

 • Broad automation.
-No unrestricted shell access, no browser automation, no “do anything” capabilities. ollim-bot is a personal assistant, not an autonomous agent platform.
+Shell, web search, and file tools exist but are permission-gated and denied by default.
+No browser automation, no “do anything” defaults. ollim-bot is a personal assistant, not an autonomous agent platform.

 • Plugin ecosystems.
-No marketplace, no community skills repository.
-You extend it with MCP tools and subagents, which means more control but more setup.
+No marketplace, no community repository.
+You extend it with subagents, skills, hooks, and webhooks — more control but more setup.

 • Multi-provider integrations.
 Email, calendar, and tasks are Google-only.
 If you’re on Outlook or another provider, those integrations don’t exist yet.